ZERO WASTE: WHAT IS IT, WHY IS IT

 3. Re-usable bag.

 4. "No, thanks."
-Use in response to: would you like a bag, a straw in your drink, a bunch of soy sauce packets, a free sample, etc.
+Use in response to: would you like a bag, a straw in your drink, a bunch of soy sauce packets, a free sample, etc. Refusing what you do not need is an important element of waste reduction.

 ONLINE RESOURCES TO GET YOU STARTED